-The combined results from these multiple Southern blot analyses establish that MON 88017 is characterised by the presence of one copy of the gene cassette (carrying the 2 genes of interest), inserted at a single locus in the corn genome.
+From the combined results of the Southern blot analyses, MON 88017 is characterised by the presence of one copy of the gene cassette (carrying the 2 genes of interest), inserted at a single locus in the corn genome.
 No unexpected hybridisation bands were detected.
 These results indicate that corn event MON 88017 does not contain any additional DNA elements other than those expected from the insertion of the two-gene expression cassette.
 Fragments corresponding to partial genes, regulatory elements or backbone sequences derived from the transforming plasmid were not detected in MON 88017 corn.